justplainstuff/plainstack/web/documentation/0_motivation.md

 2. `create-plainweb`: A CLI tool to create a starter project with HTMX, SQLite and TypeScript
 3. `plainweb`: A small library glueing existing tools together

-## Is it a framework?
+## What about lock-in?

-Unlike frameworks like Rails or Django, plainweb doesn't abstract away its dependencies to hide them from you.
-Instead, it carefully selects a set of tools with small API surface areas and provides documentation on how to use them together.
+Unlike frameworks like Rails or Django, plainweb doesn't add thick abstractions to its dependencies from you.
+Instead, it curates a set of tools with small API surface areas and provides documentation on how to use them together.
 The docs are the most important part of the plainweb framework.

 `create-plainweb` (starter) and `plainweb` (library) provide the building blocks.
 The docs show how to compose them.

 This also means that the lock-in is minimal.
-In case `plainweb` stops fitting your needs or gets abandoned, it's easy to eject.
-You should have a solid grasp of following tools:
+In case `plainweb` stops fitting your needs or gets abandoned, it's easy to eject if you have a solid grasp of following tools:

 - [htmx](https://htmx.org/)
 - [drizzle](https://orm.drizzle.team/docs/get-started-sqlite)